Strategic Studies and International Law, MSc

 Why Study Strategic Studies and International Law?

-• It delivers a clear understanding of the contemporary nexus between the various uses of coercion by states and non-state actors and the complex international legal framework which has emerged in modern times.
+• Gain a clear understanding of the contemporary nexus between the various uses of coercion by states and non-state actors, and the complex international legal framework which has emerged in modern times

-• You develop extensive capabilities to analyse and research situations before they present with an ability to interpret legal frameworks and diplomatic and strategic frameworks.
+• Develop the capability to analyse and research situations before they present with an ability to interpret legal, diplomatic, and strategic frameworks

-• Students on the programme have the possibility to attend the research seminars of the Law School, the research seminars of the School of Social Science, events organised by the Centre for Sustainable International Development as well as by the Centre for Global Security and Governance.
-Students can also take part in a language course in the Language Centre.
+• You have the opportunity to attend the research seminars of the Law School, the research seminars of the School of Social Science, events organised by the Centre for Sustainable International Development as well as by the Centre for Global Security and Governance.
+Students can also take part in a language course in the Language Centre

 Entry Requirements